 One more day and I’ve beat my record, it’ll be the longest I’ve went without alcohol in my adult life.

 I feel so happy that I’ve not had a single drink in this time but so far I’m not feeling any significant benefits.
 My sleep is different but I don’t think it’s better.
 I used to think that I drank myself to sleep every night, now I realise I was just fucking tired.
 I used to run a few times each week before the evenings drinking commenced, between 10 and 12 kilometers depending on the route.
 I haven’t increased the distance or improved my times since being sober.
-My relationship at home is now worse, LM used to blame my drinking for our problems, now she just blames me.
+My relationship at home is now worse, my partner used to blame my drinking for our problems, now she just blames me.
 The pressure and stress at work has increased, I no longer numb the days pain with alcohol so I carry the days crap into the next day.

 On a positive note the anxiety I felt in the first few weeks has subsided a little.
 I don’t have that ‘bored’ feeling in the evening any more.
 I can read books again without losing concentration every few minutes.